ArthurClemens/mod_yaml_import/README.md

 # YAML data import module for Zotonic

-This module lets you import data in [YAML](http://en.wikipedia.org/wiki/YAML) format as Zotonic Pages.
+This module lets you import data in [YAML](http://en.wikipedia.org/wiki/YAML) format to create new Zotonic Pages.

 Pages are represented as YAML list items.
-Item properties are translated to Page attributes (title, summary, ...).
+Item properties are translated to Page attributes (title, summary, is_published, ...).

+Medium URLs can be attached automatically; pages can be connected using predicates.

+Next to pages, categories and predicates can be created as well.

 ## Example data file